Archos Generation 5: 605 GPS

 Archos released a variant of the 605 WiFi with an additional GPS feature.
 It was available in a 4 GB flash-based capacity and a 30 GB hard drive capacity.

 405

 Flash based, comes in 2 GB with SDHC expansion, and a 3.5" QVGA TFT screen in 4:3 format.

 Available in a limited edition lilac colour.

-A hard drive version of this player has been released in Europe in a capacity of 30GB.
+A hard drive version of this player has been released in Europe in a capacity of 30 GB.

 105

 The Archos 105 is a flash-based PMP with a 1.8 in OLED display that is capable of WMV playback.
 The player is currently available in a 2 GB capacity.

 Features

 DVR Station

 The optional DVR station plays back video in DVD quality resolution through the composite, S-video, RGB or YPbPr video outputs with the audio in stereo or 5.1 surround sound through the SPDIF output.
 An external harddrive can be attached to the DVR station via a USB hub to increase the storage capacity.
 The DVR feature has an infrared emitter that can control many different brands of TV's, cable boxes, and satellite boxes.
 An online TV guide can show scheduled broadcasts which you can set to be downloaded and viewed at a later time.
 The DVR station also comes with a qwerty remote control to surf the web or to use the TV Program Guide directly on a TV screen.
 Note: The online TV guide service has been discontinued in North America.